 What is Deep Learning?

-Have you ever wondered what powers Siri?
+Have you ever wondered what powers ChatGPT?
 What technology developers are using to create self-driving cars?
 How your phone can recognize faces?
 Why it seems like your photos app is better at recognizing your friends’ faces than even you can?
 What is behind all of this?
 Is it magic?
 Well, not exactly; it is a powerful technology called deep learning (DL).
 Let’s dive in and see what this is all about!

 Deep Learning vs. Machine Learning

 First, let’s focus on learning.
 If you have come across machine learning before, you might be familiar with the concept of a learning model.
 Learning describes the process by which models analyze data and finds patterns.
-Our machine learning algorithm learns from these patterns to find the best representation of this data, which it then uses to make predictions about new data that it has never seen before.
+A machine learning algorithm learns from patterns to find the best representation of this data, which it then uses to make predictions about new data that it has never seen before.

 Deep learning is a subfield of machine learning, and the concept of learning is pretty much the same.